 B.1 Bottleneck at Server

 To test the servers for peak performance, we conducted a study in a fast LAN environment, to ensure that the bottleneck is at the server.
-Our LAN setup included a server on a Pentium III 500MHz PC running Linux and a variable number of SGI workstations running SURGE clients, all connected by a 100Mbps LAN.
-We ran 4 processes on each client machine, with 50 threads per process for the total of up to 1000 user equivalents on 5 machines.
+Our LAN setup included a server on a Pentium tions per client.